JNikolova/FMI---OOP/Polymorphism/README.md

 ## Simple example with shapes.

-Show how to copy a polymorphic object.
+Shows how to copy a polymorphic object.